 Expand your academic skills and meet new people over a healthy meal at Fellows Forum.
 Designed for early-mid stage doctoral students, especially those in STEM fields.

 What is human flourishing and how do we practice it in an age of hyper-complexity and ever-accelerating pace?

-Which leaders would you want to invite to dinner?
-Leadership Dinners are a unique opportunity to interact with inspiring leaders and a small group of graduate students over dinner at the Faculty Club.
+Dine with inspiring leaders from various industries and organizations.
+At Leadership Dinners, you will interact with proven leaders and a small group of graduate students over dinner at the Faculty Club.

 Learn to assess your core leadership strengths and areas for development to become an effective manager/leader.

 When you graduate from Stanford, you face a world that expects you to demonstrate more than just talent and knowledge in your chosen field.
 Increasingly, navigating our complex, interdependent world requires the ability to communicate effectively, collaborate, and influence others.

 Managing people matters, whether you’re managing up, down, or across.
 This comprehensive, three-session workshop focuses on simple principles to communicate with and effectively manage others.

 No matter how great your ideas, you need to be able to effectively communicate with and influence others.
 Dive into the theory, research, and practice of negotiation across a variety of settings.

 Working in teams or with groups is much like negotiating in a multi-party environment.
 In this single-session workshop, learn about how negotiation can help you positively influence the teams you work with.